 In consultation with their advisors, students in this pathway develop an Individually Defined Program of Study.
 Students in the Individually Defined pathway must complete a minimum of 46 credits (including the core classes and their application of knowledge product) in order to graduate from the program.
 At least 18 credits must have been graded numerically and students must receive a grade of 2.7 or better in order to count the courses toward their degree.

 Students can select courses from those listed in the Master of Education curriculum, courses outside of Education, and courses at other UW campuses.
-A maximum of 12 credits of graduate level coursework at the University of Washington Seattle may be taken by students with an advisor’s permission.
-Courses numbered 400 and above can count toward the 46 credit total, but at least 18 credits must be taken at the 500 level or above.
+A maximum of 12 credits of graduate level coursework at the University of Washington Seattle or Tacoma may be taken by students with an advisor’s permission.
+Courses numbered 400 and above and offered through the School of Educational Studies can count toward the 46 credit total, but at least 18 credits must be taken at the 500 level or above.

 Students in the M.Ed.
 Program may be pursuing specific Program Pathways in conjunction with their Master of Education degree.
 These Pathways will determine the courses they will complete during the course of the program and may affect the options available within the Completion Dossier.
 Some Pathways will include additional program requirements that are detailed in the linked web pages.